Argentine stocks fall 6.9 pct on global downturn

 "The sharp losses in international markets set the tone for the MerVal," said Marcelo Trovato, a trader at the Caja Social brokerage.

-Among the day's biggest losers was Petrobras APBR.BA (PETR4.SA: Cotización), Brazil's state-run energy company, which fell 12.3 percent to 32 pesos per share.
+Among the day's biggest losers was Petrobras APBR.BA (PETR4.SA), Brazil's state-run energy company, which fell 12.3 percent to 32 pesos per share.

 On the broad market, volume was thin at $16.6 million.